I am an

 Smith College and the

-Director of Research for AnyKey, a nonprofit that advocates for diversity, inclusion, and equity in gaming and live streaming.
+Director of Research at AnyKey, a nonprofit advocating for inclusion in gaming and live streaming.

 For my work on the aesthetics of urban mobility in the field of ubiquitous computing, I earned a

 PhD in Informatics from UC Irvine.
-I've authored a host of articles in leading human-computer interaction, media studies, science & technology studies, and computer supported cooperative work publications.
+I've authored numerous articles in leading

 My ethnographic research explores how marginalized communities challenge surveillance capitalism and my technology design practice aims to increase